Online Safety & Safeguarding

 As part of MyTutor's due diligence and commitment to safeguarding, we may conduct online searches on shortlisted candidates and tutors to ascertain information that may need to be explored further at interview or pre-appointment.
 All information logged will be in line with GDPR and data protection laws.

-MyTutor takes a holistic approach to online safety that aims to protect staff, tutors and students in their use of technology, and specifically, on our site.
+MyTutor takes a holistic approach to online safety that aims to protect employees, tutors and learners in their use of technology, and specifically on our site.
 The platform has been developed with the aim of ensuring that lessons take place in a safe environment.
-This is reflected in a number of key built-in features and a defined set of policies and procedures for the students, parents/responsible adults and tutors who use this service.
-We also have established mechanisms to identify, intervene in and escalate any concerns where appropriate, in line with the filtering and monitoring standards set out by the DfE and KCSIE 23.
+This is reflected in a number of key built-in features and a defined set of policies and procedures for the learners, guardians and tutors who use this service.
+We have also established mechanisms to identify, intervene in, and escalate any concerns where appropriate, in line with the filtering and monitoring standards set out by the DfE and contained within KCSIE 2024.

-As outlined in KCSIE 2023 (para 136) MyTutor recognise the considerable breadth of issues classified within online safety, which have been categorised into the following four areas:
+As outlined in KCSIE 2024 (para 135) MyTutor recognises the considerable breadth of issues classified within online safety, which have been categorised into the following four areas:

 MyTutor ensures online safety is a constant running and interrelated theme through the development and implementation of all our services, policies and procedures.

-Social media is a broad term for any kind of online platform which enables people to directly interact with each other.
-It allows people to share information, ideas and views, and can be considered both mainstream and non-mainstream.
+Social media is a broad term for any kind of online platform which enables people to interact with each other directly.
+It allows people to share information, ideas, and views, and it can be considered both mainstream and non-mainstream.
 Examples of mainstream social media include Facebook, LinkedIn, Twitter, Google+, Instagram, Snapchat and YouTube, which are all moderated to prevent extremist material being uploaded.
-Non-mainstream social media however, such as Bitchute, 4chan, and Reddit do not have much, if any, moderation and this can lead to young people being exposed to extremist material and susceptible to being radicalised.
+Non-mainstream social media, however, such as Bitchute, 4chan, and Reddit, do not have much, if any, moderation, and this can lead to young people being exposed to extremist material and susceptible to being radicalised.

 7.1 Acceptable Use

-MyTutor staff and tutors should be aware that content uploaded to social media is not private.
-Even if you restrict it to ‘friends’, there is still capacity for it to be re-posted or distributed beyond the intended recipients.
-Therefore, staff and tutors using social media should conduct themselves with professionalism and respect.
+MyTutor employees and tutors understand that content uploaded to social media is not private.
+Even if you restrict it to ‘friends,’ it can still be re-posted or distributed beyond the intended recipients.
+Therefore, employees and tutors using social media should behave professionally and respectfully.

-Staff and tutors should not upload any content on to social media sites that:
+Employees and tutors should not upload any content to social media sites that:

-Any content or online activity which raises a safeguarding concern must be reported to the MyTutor safeguarding team via our online case management system (CPOMS).
+Any content or online activity that raises a safeguarding concern must be reported to the MyTutor safeguarding team via our online case management system (CPOMS).

 Following any report of inappropriate use of social media, the Company will conduct an investigation, this may lead to removal from the platform or disciplinary action taken.

-MyTutor recognises that it provides tuition across a wide range of age groups.
+MyTutor recognises that it provides tuition across a wide range of age groups, which includes adult learners who, by definition of this policy, are defined as being 18 years and over

-In addition, MyTutor recognises their safeguarding responsibilities towards their tutors.
-MyTutor provides support and advice to all tutors, by providing open and easy methods of communication and supporting tutors through lesson observations and feedback.
+In addition, MyTutor recognises its safeguarding responsibilities towards tutors.
+MyTutor provides support and advice to all tutors by providing open and easy methods of communication and supporting tutors through lesson observations and feedback.

 MyTutor recognises that international students use and access the platform.
 MyTutor uses the same reporting approach to international students as it does to the UK.